firebird-finance/firebird-docs/docs/introduction.md

 ---

-## **What is the Value DeFi Protocol?**
+## **What is the Value DeFi?**

-Value DeFi Protocol is a platform containing a suite of products that aims to bring fairness, true value, and innovation to Decentralized Finance.
+Value DeFi is a platform containing a suite of products that aims to bring fairness, true value, and innovation to decentralized finance.

 #### **We operate on four core tenets:**